 Check out the example job post below to get started.

 Evening Office Cleaner Needed

 We’re on the lookout for a new cleaning professional for a position we have in an office building close to Xavier University here in Cincinnati.
-This position offers 3 nightly shifts between 6 pm - 11 pm.
-This part time employee position pays $13.50/hour.
+This position offers 3 nightly shifts between 6 pm – 11 pm and pays $13.50/hour.

 - Cleaning duties to include, but not limited to, dusting, sweeping, vacuuming, mopping, etc.